-13. Committees of the Board
+14. Committees of the Board.

-- (1) The Board may appoint committees- - to inquire into and advise the Board on any matter concerning the functions of the Authority as the Board; - (b) to exercise the powers or perform a function of the Authority. - (2) A committee appointed under subsection (1) shall consist of a chairperson and other members of the Board, as the Board may determine. - (3) A committee may invite any person to attend any of its meetings and may co-opt any person to the committee but that person shall not vote on any matter before the committee. - (4) Members of a committee appointed under this section may be paid allowances as the Board may, with the written approval of the Minister, determine. - (5) Subject to any direction given by the Board, a committee appointed under this section may regulate its own procedure.
+- (1) The Board may appoint committees- - (a) to inquire into and advise the Board on any matter concerning the functions of the Commission; - (b) to exercise the powers or perform a function of the Commission. - (2) The Board shall establish a contents committee to oversee content matters under the Act. - (3) A committee appointed under subsection (1) shall consist of a chairperson and other members of the Board, as the Board may determine. - (4) A committee may invite any person to attend any of its meetings and may co-opt any person to the committee but that person shall not vote on any matter before the committee.